This document is for a development version of Ceph.

 The vulnerability disclosure / release date is set excluding Friday and holiday periods.

 Embargoes are preferred for Critical and High impact issues.
 Embargo should not be held for more than 90 days from the date of vulnerability confirmation, except under unusual circumstances.
 For Low and Moderate issues with limited impact and an easy workaround or where an issue that is already public, a standard patch release process will be followed to fix the vulnerability once CVE is assigned.

-Medium and Low severity issues will be released as part of the next standard release cycle, with at least a 7 days advanced notification to the list members prior to the release date.
-The CVE fix details will be included in the release notes, which will be linked in the public announcement.
+Fixes for issues of “Medium” and “Low” severity will be released as part of the next standard release cycle.
+List members will receive seven days of advance notice prior to the release date of these fixes.
+The details of the CVE fix will be included in the release notes, and the release notes will be linked in the public announcement.